80+ Funny Programming Memes to Make You Laugh in 2024

 With Plaky, if you still end up procrastinating, at least it won’t be because management has made it impossible for you to do your job.

-Vladimir Samolovac is a project management author and researcher who enjoys distilling various PM topics to their essence and presenting them to (aspiring) PMs in a streamlined and intelligible manner.
-As an experienced teacher and project management aficionado, his goal is to help create a library of useful resources that will positively affect his readers’ project success rates.
+Vladimir Samolovac is a project management author and researcher who enjoys distilling various PM topics to their essence and presenting them in a streamlined manner.
+As an experienced teacher and project management aficionado, he aims to create a library of useful resources that will improve his readers’ project success rates.